kevonc/kevoncheung.com/content/about.md

 Coincidentally, a founder reached out and I went on to spend four years expanding her kids coding school across Asia.
 I never imagined I would be interested in education, but saying yes ended up changing the entire trajectory of my life.
 After that, I spent two years leading a funded startup building software for online teaching and facilitating.

 During COVID in 2020, I took a big step into writing and teaching online myself.
-I wrote a guide that [went somehwat viral](/bip-guide-behind-the-scenes).
+I wrote a guide that [went somewhat viral](/bip-guide-behind-the-scenes).
 With an audience, I dedicated myself to teaching them [how to build in public](https://www.publiclab.co/build-in-public).
 I started [Public Lab](https://publiclab.co).

 The dots have connected me to entrepreneurship, business, coding, education, teaching, and learning.
 Now these are the things I deeply care about.